 If your employer and the WCC denies your request to change doctors, you may still wish to get a second opinion or independent medical exam (IME).
 An IME entails visiting a doctor who will perform a one-time examination, review your medical records, and give recommendations on your treatment, work restrictions, and disability rating (limitations).
 This can help give a more well-rounded picture of your condition to the workers’ comp insurer when it values your workers’ comp settlement and can be useful evidence at a workers’ compensation hearing if benefits are denied.

 Finally, if your employer denies compensability of your injuries, or if you disagree with the care and treatment plan its appointed provider has recommended and haven’t been able to reach a compromise, you may pay for additional or different treatment yourself out of pocket.

-Injured at Work?
-Call an Experienced Attorney
+Have a Personal Injured at Work?
+Call our Experienced Attorney for Iowa Workers Comp

 Recent amendments to Iowa workers’ compensation laws have changed many aspects of coverage and procedure for injuries occurring on or after July 1, 2017.
 Navigating these changes and the rest of the workers’ compensation process can be confusing and complicated.
 If you have suffered a work-related injury, an experienced workers’ compensation attorney can help you get the medical care, benefits, and compensation you deserve.
 Contact the Platt Law Firm today for a free, no-obligation consultation.